 · Eph.
 3:12-21 Our present privilege and blessing in Christ, to the eternal glory of God.

 I also notice that the place in Christ that God has given to the believer/church is so much better and higher and more blessed than that of Israel.
 There isn’t really much mention of Israel in these chapters.
 Israel will have a place on the earth.
 But this is not a place in Christ in the heavens.
-The Jews will enjoy physical blessings and prosperity, all earthly things.
+The Jews will enjoy physical blessings and prosperity, all earthly and temporal things.
 But the believer/church is blessed with every spiritual blessing in the heavenly places in Christ (Eph.
 1:3).
 On the earth Israel becomes the inheritance of Jehovah.
 But the believer/church shares with Christ as co-heir all that He inherits.
 This is quite a difference.
 You become the inheritance of God, or you obtain an inheritance from God (Eph.
 1:11).
 Some theologians teach that the believer’s/church’s place is to enjoy the scraps of blessing which fall from the table set by God for Israel (Matt.
 15:24-27).
 But does the first three chapters of Ephesians sound like that teaching is remotely true?